 The course aims to develop students Geographical Enquiry skills.
 Students are encouraged to question, investigate and critically think about issues affecting the world and people’s lives, now and in the future.
 Fieldwork and out of class learning is an essential element of this.
 Students learn to think spatially and use maps, visual images and new technologies, including geographical information systems (GIS), to obtain, present and analyse information.
 Geography intends to inspire students to become global citizens by exploring their own place in the world, their values and their responsibilities to other people, to the environment and to the sustainability of the planet.

-As a department the key to successful teaching, and more importantly, learning by our students is through first hand practical opportunities… hence we feel that studying the Olympic Village as well as the role of the Thames Barrier and 'Iceland:- The land of Fire + Ice' offer essential experiences...full of insights which support the delivery of our geography curriculum at KS3’’ Geography Department 2011.
+As a department, the key to successful teaching, and more importantly, learning by our students is through first hand practical opportunities… hence we feel that studying the Olympic Village as well as the role of the Thames Barrier, offer essential experiences...full of insights which supports the delivery of our geography curriculum at KS3’’ Geography Department.

 Geography represents a highly respected academic subject at A-Level, complementing both the science and art backgrounds.
 The Geography course develops a wide-range of prized skills for being successful as an undergraduate at university.
 Employers value the comprehensive computer, research, and analytical skills that Geography graduates bring to work as employees.
 There are many options and potential careers for Geography graduates in Law, Business and Management, International Marketing, Surveying, Environmental Science, Climatology, Oceanography and Emergency Management.